andersy005/beyond-matplotlib-tutorial-sea-2018/README.md

-# Building Interactive Climate Data Visualization with Holoviews, Geoviews, and Bokeh Tutorial, SEA 2018
+# Beyond Matplotlib: Building Interactive Climate Data Visualizations with Bokeh and Friends

-Building Interactive Climate Data Visualization with Holoviews and Bokeh.
+Tutorial on building interactive data visualizations with Holoviews, Geoviews, and Bokeh for 2018 NCAR SEA Conference.